Cyclic Sieving for Plane Partitions and Symmetry: Introduction and statement of results

-Actually, a variant of cyclic sieving (or more precisely, ``dihedral sieving''~\cite{rao2017dihedral}) for the action of $\langle \mathrm{Pro}, \mathrm{Co}\rangle$ on plane partitions has already been considered by Abuzzahab-Korson-Li-Meyer~\cite{abuzzahab2005cyclic} and Rhoades~\cite{rhoades2010cyclic}, leading to the following result:\footnote{We stated this result in a somewhat more compact way than it is stated in \cite[Theorem 7.6]{rhoades2010cyclic}.}
+Recently there has been interest in sieving for dihedral group actions~\cite{rao2017dihedral, stier2020dihedral}, where fixed points of both the rotations and reflections are counted by plugging roots of unity into a polynomial.
+And in fact a ``dihedral sieving'' result for the action of $\langle \mathrm{Pro}, \mathrm{Co}\rangle$ on plane partitions has already been considered by Abuzzahab--Korson--Li--Meyer~\cite{abuzzahab2005cyclic} and obtained by Rhoades~\cite{rhoades2010cyclic}:\footnote{We stated this result in a somewhat more compact way than it is stated in \cite[Theorem~7.6]{rhoades2010cyclic}.}